A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Instantiation of Conditions and Constraints

-Furthermore, instantiations of morphisms are determined by the instantiations of their domain and codomain, and they are inclusions themselves. \begin{lemma}[Unique instantiation of morphisms] Let $\TG$ be a type graph and $T$ be a graph typed over it.
+Furthermore, instantiations of morphisms are determined by the instantiations of their domain and codomain, and they are inclusions themselves. \begin{restatable}[Uniqueness of instantiation]{lemma}{uniquenessInstantiation} Let $\TG$ be a type graph and $T$ be a graph typed over it.
 For every morphism $a\colon C_0 \to C_1$ in $\GraphTG$ and all pairs of instantiations $\mu_0 = (j_0, \incl{B_0}{S})$ of $C_0$ and $\mu_1 = (j_1, \incl{B_1}{S})$ of $C_1$ in some graph $S \in \Sub{T}$ there is an instantiation of the morphism $a$ if and only if

-In that case, moreover, the instantiating morphism $b\colon B_0 \subseteq B_1$ in $\Sub{T}$ is unique and an inclusion and the morphism $a$ is injective. \end{lemma}
+In that case, moreover, the instantiating morphism $b\colon B_0 \subseteq B_1$ in $\Sub{T}$ is unique and an inclusion and the morphism $a$ is injective. \end{restatable}